Luis-Varona/MatrixBandwidth.jl/joss/paper.md

 The *bandwidth* of an $n \times n$ matrix $A$ is the minimum non-negative integer $k \in
 \{0, 1, \ldots, n - 1\}$ such that $A_{i,j} = 0$ whenever $\lvert i - j \rvert > k$.
 Reordering the
-rows and columns of a matrix to reduce its bandwidth has many practical applications in engineering and scientific computing: it can improve performance when solving linear systems, approximating partial differential equations, optimizing circuit layout, and more [@Maf14].
-There are two variants of this problem: *minimization*, which involves finding a permutation matrix $P$ such that the bandwidth of $PAP^\mathsf{T}$ is minimized, and *recognition*, which entails determining whether there exists a permutation matrix $P$ such that the bandwidth of $PAP^\mathsf{T}$ is less than or equal to some fixed non-negative integer (an optimal permutation that fully minimizes the bandwidth of $A$ is not required).
+rows and columns of a matrix to reduce its bandwidth has many practical applications in engineering and scientific computing: It can improve performance when solving linear systems, approximating partial differential equations, optimizing circuit layout, and more [@Maf14].
+There are two variants of this problem: *Minimization*, which involves finding a permutation matrix $P$ such that the bandwidth of $PAP^\mathsf{T}$ is minimized, and *recognition*, which entails determining whether there exists a permutation matrix $P$ such that the bandwidth of $PAP^\mathsf{T}$ is less than or equal to some fixed non-negative integer (an optimal permutation that fully minimizes the bandwidth of $A$ is not required).
 Accordingly, [MatrixBandwidth.jl](https://github.com/Luis-Varona/MatrixBandwidth.jl) offers fast algorithms for matrix bandwidth minimization and recognition.
-Julia's combination of easy syntax and high performance, along with its rapidly growing ecosystem for scientific computing, made it the ideal language of choice for this project.
+Julia's [@julia] combination of easy syntax and high performance, along with its rapidly growing ecosystem for scientific computing, made it the ideal language of choice for this project.